microsoft/ebpf-for-windows/docs/PerformanceTest.md

 The purpose of this test is to evaluate the baseline cost of invoking a BPF program.

+## Tail Call Test

+The Tail Call test measures the cost of switching from an initial BPF program to a child BPF program via a tail call.
+Given that tail calls are inherently map operations as well, this test could be merged with the map tests.

 ## Generic Map Read/Write

 These tests assess the eBPF runtime's map implementation performance and include the following test types: